ecmwf/metview-python/docs/api/data_toc.rst

       - Sets the date column in the :class:`Geopoints` variable.

     * - :func:`set_latitudes`
-      - Sets the latitude column in the :class:`Geopoints` variable.
+      - Sets the latitudes in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`set_levels`
-      - Sets the level column in the :class:`Geopoints` variable.
+      - Sets the level column in a :class:`Geopoints`

     * - :func:`set_longitudes`
-      - Sets the longitude column in the :class:`Geopoints` variable.
+      - Sets the longitudes in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`set_metadata`
       - Sets a :class:`Geopoints` metadata from a definition

     * - :func:`set_stnids`
-      - Sets the stnid column in the :class:`Geopoints` variable.
+      - Sets the stnid column in a :class:`Geopoints`

     * - :func:`set_times`
-      - Sets the time column in the :class:`Geopoints` variable.
+      - Sets the time column in a :class:`Geopoints`

     * - :func:`set_value2s`
-      - Sets the value2 column in the :class:`Geopoints` variable.
+      - Sets the value2 column a :class:`Geopoints`

     * - :func:`set_values`
-      - Sets the value column in the :class:`Geopoints` variable.
+      - Sets the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`stnids`
-      - Returns a list/vector of station ids from the given :class:`Geopoints`.
+      - Returns thestation ids from a :class:`Geopoints`

     * - :func:`subsample`
       - Filters from the first :class:`Geopoints` variable points that exist in the second

     * - :func:`times`
-      - Returns a list/vector of times from the given :class:`Geopoints`.
+      - Returns the times from a :class:`Geopoints`

     * - :func:`value2s`
-      - Returns a list/vector of 2nd values from the given :class:`Geopoints`.
+      - Returns the 2nd values column from a :class:`Geopoints`

     * - :func:`values`
-      - Returns a list of values from the given ODB column.
+      - Returns the values from a data object

     * - :func:`xy_vector`
       - Combines two 1-parameter :class:`Geopoints` variables into u/v vector style